USD ($)

 This controlled attack aims to reveal vulnerabilities that malicious hackers might exploit.
 It’s similar to a bank hiring a person to act as a burglar, attempting to break into the building and access the vault.
 If the ‘burglar’ succeeds, the bank learns exactly where its security is lacking and how to improve it.

-Conducting regular penetration testing in cybersecurity environments provides significant benefits to the organization, like:
+Conducting regular penetration tests provides significant benefits to the organization, like:

-Penetration tests are most effective when performed by someone unfamiliar with the system, as they can spot vulnerabilities developers might miss.
-That’s why companies usually hire external experts called ‘ethical hackers’ to conduct these tests with permission to improve security.
+Pen tests are most effective when performed by someone unfamiliar with the system, as they can spot vulnerabilities developers might miss.
+That’s why companies usually hire external ethical hackers to conduct these tests with permission to improve security.

-These ethical hackers have strong cybersecurity knowledge and know how to find an exploit in a system.
-Ethical hackers are preferred because they do not exploit for their benefit, and often suggest fixes for the found exploits.
+Ethical hackers have strong cybersecurity knowledge and know how to find an exploit in a system.
+Ethical hackers are contractually bound to companies, and they do not exploit the vulnerabilities for their benefit, and often suggest fixes for the found exploits.

 Penetration testing begins with an exploration phase, where ethical hackers gather crucial information about the target system.
 This includes collecting data such as IP addresses, domain details, and system architecture, which helps them plan their simulated attack strategy.